jupyterhub/binderhub/doc/zero-to-binderhub/setup-registry.rst

 are a number of options on how to do this with IAM and Kubernetes, but we will highlight two: define and assign an IAM role, or assume an IAM user with programmatic access.

-Start by creating an IAM policy that grants access to create repositories and read/write images from them.
+For the former, start by creating an IAM policy that grants access to create repositories and read/write images from them.
 You can create policies using the AWS console, CLI or API as detailed in the documentation `Creating IAM policies <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html>`_.
 An example IAM permissions policy is provided below.
 For more information and examples see `Identity and Access Management for Amazon Elastic Container Registry <https://docs.aws.amazon.com/AmazonECR/latest/userguide/security-iam.html>`_.